 1875: Here is a November 24, 1875 document related to the estate of Peter Dormayer that references Jonathan Dormayer as Peter's eldest son:

-1880: In the 1880 federal census of Sipesville, Jonathan Dormayer is enumerated as a 53-year old gunsmith residing with his wife Barbary and 13-year-old Minnie M.
+1880: In the 1880 federal census of Somerset Township, Jonathan Dormayer is enumerated as a 53-year old gunsmith residing with his wife Barbary and 13-year-old Minnie M. Jonathan's household is listed near the household of Isaac Wendel.

 1883: The following September 11, 1883 document summarizes the hospitalization of Jonathan Dormayer during the Civil War, and indicates that the second amputation took the upper part of his left thigh.